abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/03-Arc-enabled-SQL-Server-Existing-AAD-Account.md

    ![](.././media/hybrid36.png "sqlsearch")

    >**NOTE:** After sometime, if you don't see the Mode as **Connected**, then open a new Powershell window and run the below script, ensure to update the values in the `$block` section to define your variables.
-You can fetch these values from the **Environment > Service Pricipal Details** tab.
+You can fetch these values from the **Environment > Service Principal Details** tab.

    ```
    $block = {